tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-unix/running-interactive.md

 `name` is the file that you are looking for

-From the home directory, the answer should look like:
+From the home directory, the answer is given using the RELATIVE path:

 ```
 ./Oct22Workshop/helloworld.txt